vipulnaik/working-drafts/lesswrong/miscellaneous-thoughts-on-handling-a-stressful-life.md

 my experience of purpose and pleasure.
 Writing this post addressed my highest source of purpose: creating stuff for public consumption that can be accessed in the long term.
-It also had some overlap with other sources of purpose (learning nd understanding the world, being happy, healthy, and satisfied).
+It also had some overlap with other sources of purpose (learning and understanding the world, being happy, healthy, and satisfied).
 It also fit somewhat but not too well with my sources of pleasure.
 Also, it was timely since it connected with some things I anyway need or want to figure out for myself.